Hoverlloyd: Ramsgate to Calais Route

 Between 1969 and 1977, Hoverlloyd took delivery of a total of four significantly larger SR.N4 hovercraft, capable of carrying 30 vehicles and 254 passengers; the type quickly replaced the SR.N6s on the Ramsgate-Calais link.
 The first craft was purchased at a cost of £1.2 million from the British Hovercraft Corporation.
 The SR.N4s were given the names Sure, Swift, Sir Christopher, and The Prince of Wales respectively.

-In 1969, in conjunction with the arrival of the first SR.N4s, Hoverlloyd re-positioned its services to run between purpose-built hoverports.
-Pegwell Bay, near Ramsgate, hosted one newly built hoverport, while a similar facility just east of Calais harbour was shared between Hoverlloyd and its rival Seaspeed.
+In 1969, in conjunction with the arrival of the first SR.N4s, Hoverlloyd re-positioned its services to run between the purpose-built Ramsgate hoverport and a similar facility just east of Calais harbour which was shared between Hoverlloyd and its rival Seaspeed.
 The development of suitable hoverports for the SR.N4 fleet had not come cheaply; Hoverlloyd incurred a significant cost to develop suitable infrastructure to facilitate its future operations, and thus commenced service after a relatively short prototype testing period.

 Early on, hovercraft operations proved to be prone to disruption and abrupt cancellations on the part of adverse weather conditions, which were unfortunately common to the Channel.
 However, the impact of unfavourable conditions was eased over time by various modifications and improvements to the craft, such as increasingly durable rubber 'skirts', which had sustained damage from rough seas as well as ordinary wear-and-tear.

 Other initial issues, such as hydraulic unreliability and equipment failures, were also partially attributable to worker unfamiliarity with the craft.
 A side effect of the hovercraft's high speed was a relatively bumpy ride.
 Benefits of the hovercraft configuration included an unmatched turnaround time, partly enabled by the ability to disembark/embark cars at both ends of the craft, whilst simultaneously facilitating the movement of foot passengers via two main exits on the port and starboard cabins.
 The capabilities of its SR.N4s were significantly augmented in 1973 with the delivery of the Mk.II modifications.